Do you want help for depression? So many clients come to me with feelings of…

 5 – Exercise

-Research has shown that physical exercise actually helps your mood in that it releases endorphins, your body’s natural uplifting chemicals.
+Research has shown that physical exercise actually helps your mood.
+Due to the release of endorphins, your body’s natural uplifting chemicals.
 Find some type of physical activity that you truly enjoy so that it doesn’t become a chore.
 For some this can be swimming, for others it could be salsa dancing or just going for a long walk on a regular basis You might even meet new people who will become good friends.

 6 – Be creative